 7. Work your brand once you've landed

-Just shipping the brand into the warehouse does not guarantee success.
+Just shipping the brand to the warehouse does not guarantee success.
 With so many brands in any given house, you need to work every market with the sales force--once per quarter is a minimum visit.
 In core markets, once per month is a good visit schedule.
 Make sure you get to retail--don't spend your entire time in the office--sales are generated on the street.

 8. Product quality is paramount to your brand's success

 If your product quality is inconsistent, the consumer will tell you and your hard work of gaining distribution will be for naught.
-Get it right the first time, especially with the amount of new craft brewers, wineries and craft spirits companies coming out with new products.
+Get it right the first time, especially with the number of new craft brewers, wineries and craft spirits companies coming out with new products.

-9. Keep the brand moving at retail.
+9. Keep the brand moving at retail

 Develop marketing and sales promotion programs that directly impact the product and assist the sales force in gaining distribution.
 These can be price discounts, refunds/IRC's, display enhancers, advertising/social media, on package promotions, continuity programs, sales/trip incentives and consumer value-added promotions (where legal).